 Beginning on 5 July 1898 Martha’s trial was a popular attraction.
 Judge Hurd presided, McGuire prosecuted and Martha retained eminent defense counsel.
 New Jersey lawyer Howard McSherry and New York’s Robert van Iderstine would fight her seemingly-hopeless case.
 A jury of twelve Brooklyn citizens would assess her guilt or innocence.
-If needed Judge Hurd would pronounce sentence.
+If needed, Judge Hurd would pronounce sentence.

 Depending on the jury Martha faced either life imprisonment or death if convicted.
-Whether the jury gave their recommendation for mercy would decide whether she faced life in a cell or the electric chair.
+Whether the jury gave their recommendation for mercy would likely decide whether she faced life in a cell or death in the electric chair.
 With that in mind Martha’s lawyers chose an unusual strategy, a general denial of guilt.
 According to them she simply hadn’t done it.